Medical Administrative Assistant Resume Examples

 - •Skills: Feature both soft and hard skills like communication, time management, medical billing, etc.

-- •Certifications: Include any certifications such as CMAA or CPR that enhance your profile.
+- •Certifications: Include any certifications such as CMAA or CPR that lift your profile.

 Layout